 The meeting is open to any active Shriners and the dress code for most meetings is tie and jacket, fez and a smile.

-Tecumseh Shrine Club owes its allegiance to Rameses Shriners (www.rameses-shriner.ca) which is one of 195 Shrine Centers in the world.
-Our headquarters is located at 124 Queens Plate Drive in Toronto and is home of many clubs, units, Masonic Lodges, and the Scottish Rite, Toronto Valley.
+Tecumseh Shrine Club owes its allegiance to Rameses Shriners (www.rameses-shriner.ca) which is one of approximately 200 Shrine Centers in the world.
+The Rameses headquarters is located at 124 Queens Plate Drive in Toronto and is home of many clubs, units, Masonic Lodges, and the Scottish Rite, Toronto Valley.
 Rameses Shriners has approximately 400 children in the hospital system, most of whom go to the Montreal Hospital.

 Rameses Shriners owes its allegiance to the Shriners International (www.shrinersinternational.org) which is headquartered in Tampa Florida.
-There are 195 Shrine Centers located in the United States (177), Canada (12), Mexico (1),Panama (1), Philippines (2), Puerto Rico (1), and Germany (1).
+There are approximately 200 Shrine Centers globally and are located in such countries as Canada, the United States, Mexico, Panama, Philippines, Puerto Rico and Germany.
 The Shrine Philanthropy adopted by the Shrine is the treatment of Children with orthopedic problems, burns, spinal problems, and cleft lip.
 The cost to the patient’s parents is nothing.
 At present there are 22 hospitals operated by Shriners International under the name “Shriners Hospitals for Children (www.shrinershospitalsforchildren.org).”

 Shriners Hospitals for Children

-This year, Shriners Hospitals for Children celebrates 95 years of bringing hope and healing to children in need of our specialized care.
+In 2017, Shriners Hospitals for Children celebrated 95 years of bringing hope and healing to children in need of our specialized care.
 Since 1922, we’ve helped more than 1.3 million kids in the areas of orthopaedics, burns, spinal cord injury and cleft lip and palate.
-Learn how it all began in Shreveport, LA, and join us in celebrating our 95th anniversary.
+Learn how it all began in Shreveport, LA, with an informative video celebrating our 95th anniversary.
 [Video link]